sanskarsoni88/beezy/README.md

-# BEEZY: An innovative approach to redesigning Beehives for better monitoring of the colony
+# BEEZY: An innovative approach to redesigning beehives for better monitoring of the colony

 Beezy was an innovative solution to monitoring bee hive environmental factors and colony health.
 This was a smart redesign of the traditional beehive that got a feature on the [UBC website](https://engineering.ubc.ca/spotlight/student-project/beezy-remotely-monitoring-beehives-to-detect-and-prevent-infestations).
 The two primary functions were: